-We specialise in media strategy preparation, media interview training, and practical advice in managing your media content.
-We work with individuals, small businesses, political and advocacy groups.
+Founded in 2006 by Aileen O’Meara, we specialise in media training & media consultancy services, including media strategy preparation, media interview training, and practical advice in managing your media content.
+We work with companies, individuals, small businesses, political and advocacy groups.

 We bring extensive experience, valuable knowledge, and a keen eye for a story to our work.